 It is the responsibility of teaching assistants, office staff, mid-day supervisors and all other adults in Academy to support the Headteacher and teachers in meeting the above objectives.
 All support staff need to work closely with the class teacher and liaise regularly on any good or negative behaviour.
-All staff should be proactive in 'catching' pupils behaving well and exclaiming about how well a pupil has behaved.
+All staff should be proactive in 'catching' pupils behaving well and exclaiming about how well a pupil has behaved linked to the school virtues.